 My Blood Sugar Numbers Dumbfound Me.
 Part 1

-Dr. Mark Hyman calls it an epidemic.
+My blood sugar numbers are in the range of what Dr. Mark Hyman calls it an epidemic.
 Blood sugar that’s out of control is turning the people of this nation into pre-diabetics, most having no clue that they’re on the path to becoming diabetic.
 Is it possible, that despite all the healthy things I do, that I’m on that path too?
 Are you??
 Watch!

-A BIT over a year ago, I got my blood tested.
+A bit over a year ago, I got my blood tested.
 A buddy of mine had been taking a bio-identical testosterone medication prescribed by his doctor, and I observed him gradually go from being a bit listless to an energetic mojo-pumped happy sorta guy.
 I knew from my readings on the topic that most men begin to lose testosterone soon after 30.

 Thirty was a long time ago.

-I went to the Life Extension Foundation (“LEF”) website and purchased their Male Hormone Blood Test Panel, got my blood drawn, received the lab report and reviewed the results on the phone with a LEF doctor.
+I went to the Life Extension Foundation (“LEF”) website and purchased their Male Hormone Blood Test Panel, got my blood drawn, received the lab report, and reviewed the results on the phone with a LEF doctor.

 I wrote about this in a post entitled, Boost Your Testosterone Naturally.
 Yes, “naturally”, because, indeed, my testosterone numbers were low and I wanted to try boost them through supplementation, extra weight-bearing exercise and ingesting more protein, rather than by some testosterone patch, cream or injections.